nickreich/cda/pages/paper-presentations.md

  - questions you had about the methodology or results after reading the paper
  - if the data is available for the analysis, were you able to reproduce the results?

-A few examples of papers that would be appropriate:
+You should use this as an opportunity to learn about a subject area or a type of model that is interesting to you.
+Here are few examples of papers that would be appropriate:

  - https://www.ncbi.nlm.nih.gov/pubmed/27147815
  - http://www.sciencedirect.com/science/article/pii/S0264410X17308666